 Both Al-Nusra and ISIL grew out of Al-Qaeda in Iraq, but have split in Syria.

-More than 1,800 people, mostly fighters, died in January fighting between rebels and ISIL in northern Syria.
+More than 1,800 people, mostly fighters, died in January fighting between rebels and ISIL.

-Saturday's clashes come a day after ISIL took over several rival rebel bases in Hasakeh province north of Deir Ezzor.
+Saturday's clashes come a day after ISIL took over several rebel bases in Hasakeh province, north of Deir Ezzor.

-Both Deir Ezzor and Hasakeh are strategic because they lie on Syria's border with Iraq.
+Both Deir Ezzor and Hasakeh are strategic because they lie on the Iraqi border.

 Deir Ezzor is a key conduit for ISIL to send weapons and fighters from Iraq into Syria.